0-steve/static_holdouts/README.md

 Use the output mailfile from Mailplanner & run a python script that will map unique “misc” values to its respective holdout file.
 By mapping “misc” fields to a holdfile, we will output one holdout file that contains data for each market ID found in the mailfile.
 This aggregated holdout file will then be grouped by market ID to collect a quantity for each market ID, which can be used to copy/paste values into the matchback map file.

 ## Steps
-Git clone & create your environment (only need to do this once)
+Set your path to the "data-team" directory & create your environment (only need to do this once)
 <br> <i>-git pull to update*</i>

 ```